stw4198/learn/README.md

-# LANCE
+# LEARN
-Likelihood analysis of AntiNeutrino Coincidence Events
+Likelihood Event Analysis of Reactor Neutrinos

+Combine with machine learning for Machine LEARNing

 ### Dependencies
 ROOT must be installed and sourced before compiling or using